 A proven track record

 I have a depth of experience and confidence from my two decades of work in media, education and design.
-I have worked both client-side and in-house with a range of companies, from huge corporations to tiny startups, including most recently:
+I have worked both client-side and in-house with a range of companies, from huge corporations to tiny startups, including:

 Rich and varied background